 A detailed description of plan benefits is presented in Tables 3(a), 3(b) and 3(c).
+No benefit improvements were made during the year.

 Since appropriate projections would substantiate the diminishing nature of benefits payable under this program, any attempt to fund it strictly in accordance with the Statutes would prove to be meaningless.
 That is, a funding approach in strict accordance with Chapter 356 would result in a negative cash flow since current disbursements exceed resulting Chapter 356 contribution requirements.